GluuFederation/gluu-passport/README.md

     }));
 ```

-scope value can be set fron the strategy itsekf it it supports that or you can set the scope value here too.
+scope value can be set from the strategy itself it it supports that or you can set the scope value here too.

 The callbackResponse method return the control to gluu server and user is been enrolled in the system.